Far-right party enters German parliament

 "We will have to wait and see how many AfD parliamentarians will now be represented in the Bundestag but sadly it looks around 90 -- a shocking result for Germany. "

-The AfD polled particularly strongly in East Germany, which includes Berlin, attracting 21.5% of the vote, according to exit polling conducted by by Infratest Dimap.
+The AfD polled particularly strongly in east Germany, which includes Berlin, attracting 21.5% of the vote, according to exit polling conducted by Infratest Dimap.
 In the West, it scored about 11%, the projections said.
 The results put the AfD on course to become the second largest party in the East, after the CDU.

 Elgin and Friedhelm, a couple from Berlin, came to the protest after they watched the exit poll on television.

-"We cannot believe that the AfD scored as high as 13% nationwide," they told CNN.
+"We cannot believe that the AfD scored as high as 13% nationwide," Friedhelm told CNN.
 "This is a catastrophe.

 "To imagine that a right wing party is now moving into the German parliament is something we thought we would never see again in Germany after all that has happened in the past."